Seraaron/agora/srd/Circumstances.md

 The important thing to know about putting a trait in the foreground is that _you're stating that it is something that you think is possible to alter over time:_ Something that could either become fundamentally important to you over time and eventually get moved into the background, which could slowly become less and less relevant until it's removed entirely, or something which might just stay where it is but always gets noticed.
 By putting a trait in your foreground, you're making a statement about yourself.

-#que Foreground traits may also be old [[Conditions|conditions]] that you have finally learned how to deal with, or, at least, which you can move on from and no longer wish to use — via '[[Conditions#Catharsis|catharsis]]'.
+#question Foreground traits may also be old [[Conditions|conditions]] that you have finally learned how to deal with, or, at least, which you can move on from and no longer wish to use — via '[[Conditions#Catharsis|catharsis]]'.

 ---